 Opens str, which represents a URL, in a platform-specific manner.
+In particular, the first value in browser-list will determine which browser will be used to open the URL.
 For some platforms and configurations, the separate-window? parameter determines if the browser creates a new window to display the URL or not.